How to Build a Sales Funnel for Your Startup

 Identify how these stages apply to your business specifically.
 For example, in SaaS, awareness might be blog traffic, interest could be signups for a free trial, and decision is upgrading to paid.

-Step 2: Define Clear Conversion Goals for Each Stage
+Define Clear Conversion Goals for Each Stage

 Each funnel stage should have a measurable goal.
 Examples: